-Rabbit food is also lacking in vitamin C, which cavies must get from their diet as they cannot create their own.
+The answer is no, guinea pigs cannot eat rabbit food.
+Rabbit food is lacking in vitamin C, which cavies must get from their diet as they cannot create their own.
 If a cavy does not get adequate vitamin C, he or she is bound to become sick.
 Problems such as scurvy and bone growth issues will arise; if not treated quickly, they could cause death.
 Rabbit food likely contains antibiotics, which are extremely dangerous for guinea pigs.
 The penicillin-based antibiotics may even kill pet guinea pigs.
 The cavy relies on bacteria inside his or her stomach to help digest and extract nutrients from food.
 Antibiotics will wipe these bacteria out, rendering cavies unable to absorb the nutrition from their diet.

 Guinea pigs eat a very specific diet for very specific reasons.
 The guinea pigs nutritional requirements are completely different from those of a rabbit.
 For this reason, guinea pigs must only eat food specifically formulated for them.
 A cavy should be eating a diet of hay, guinea pig pellets, vegetables, and the occasional fruit.
 Guinea pigs cannot eat rabbit food.